 In case you wonder if citric acid can clean your kettle, yes, it does.
 Since citric acid is a commercial cleaning material, it can certainly help you remove descaling your kettle.
 Have a glimpse at the following steps to use citric acid on your kettle:

 Step 1: Initially, fill your kettle halfway with water.
 Boil the water inside your kettle and unplug it.

 Step 2: Next, add 2 tablespoons of citric acid powder to the water.
 Use a spoon to stir the acidic solution properly.

 Step 3: Allow the mixture to sit for around 20 minutes.
 After that, make the kettle empty and rinse it with clean cold water.

 Many people are not aware that coca coke is effective to clean an electric kettle.
 Coca cola contains carbonic acid, which can prevent the buildup of limescale in the kettle.
 To use coke properly, see the following steps:

-- Fill your kettle with coke and allow it to boil.
+- Fill with coke and allow it to boil.

 - Keep the solution stable for around 30 minutes.

-- After the cola cools down inside the kettle, pour it out.
+- After the cola cools down inside, pour it out.

-- Wash the kettle thoroughly and rinse properly with fresh water.
+- Wash thoroughly and rinse properly with fresh water.